Glossary of Fox Hunting Terms

 FIXTURE CARD: A fixture card is a card sent out by the Hunt Secretary to list the fixtures for a given period.

 FLIGHT: (First and Second): The Golden's Bridge Hounds Field is usually divided into two Flights.
 Riders in First Flight should expect to jump all obstacles when on a run, maintaining a very fast pace.
 Their horses and riding ability must be appropriately prepared.
 Second Flight maintains a quieter pace, usually going through gates instead of jumping obstacles.
-Third Flight is typical.
+Third Flight is typically for slower riders who want to position themselves in a spot where one is likely to see the action, ie: at a hilltop. (also called hilltoppers.)

 GOING: The condition of the ground as it pertains to a horse‟s ability to safely gallop, such as “hard”, “deep” or “wet”.